-- (a) A review of this policy. - (b) A review of the Use of Force Policy. - (c) Target area considerations, including techniques or options to reduce the unintentional application of probes near the head, neck, chest and groin. - (d) Handcuffing a subject during the application of a TASER CEWS and transitioning to other force options. - (e) Restraint techniques that do not impair respiration following the application of a TASER CEWS. - (f) De-escalation techniques.
+- (a) A review of this policy.

+- (b) A review of the Use of Force Policy.

+- (c) Target area considerations, including techniques or options to reduce the unintentional application of probes near the head, neck, area of the heart and genatils.

+- (d) Handcuffing a subject during the application of a TASER CEWS and transitioning to other force options. - (e) Restraint techniques that do not impair respiration following the application of a TASER CEWS. - (f) De-escalation techniques. - (g) Proper use of cover and concealment during deployment of the CEW for purposes of member safety. - (h) Proper tactics and techniques related to multiple applications of CEWS.